Did you know you could have a powerful medicinal chest right in your back yard?

 “Rosemary is to the spirit as lavender is to the soul” is an old saying.
 The pine-like scent of rosemary is refreshing and uplifting.
 Throw a few crushed sprigs in the bath for a soothing and relaxing soak.
 This easy-to-grow semi-hardy shrub does well in either a sheltered spot or in a container.

-The name ‘valerian’ comes from the Latin ‘valere’, meaning to be well.
+Valerian‘s name comes from the Latin ‘valere’, meaning to be well.
 It has long been used as a calmative and a sleep aid.
-The fresh or dried roots can be made into a slightly bitter tea to aid in relaxing.
+Make the fresh or dried roots into a tea to aid in relaxing.
 It has several other healing properties, including cough suppression, reducing flatulence and as a dandruff rinse for the hair.

 Herbs for Respiratory Relief